santosh0787/consul_terraform_example/README.md

 **Procedure**

+1. For convenient purpose we will authorize terraform with azure using azure cli.

+    `az login`
-1. Start the consul in dev mode.
+2. Start the consul in dev mode.
 Since this is for test purpose we will start in "-dev" mode.

    `consul agent -dev`